diku-compSys/compSys-e2020-pub/coursedescription.md

  * Bjarke Pedersen
  *

-## Lectures
+## Lectures (times are expected but not yet confirmed)

- * Mondays at 13-15 in St. UP1
+ * Mondays at 13-15
- * Wednesdays at 10-12 in St. UP1
+ * Wednesdays at 10-12

-   * Note, lecture on Nov 6 have been moved to Friday Nov 8
+All lectures will be online.
+The exact format and location can vary.

-## Exercise Classes (expected but not yet confirmed)
+## Exercise Classes (times are expected but not yet confirmed)

  * Mondays 15-17
    * These classes are dedicated to exercises and not making assignments.
  * Wednesdays 13-15
    * These classes are dedicated to exercises and not making assignments.

+NB!
+Exercises will be partly online and partly held at the university.
+The intention is that all students will have exercise classes at the university every week.
+It is important that you actively participate in these as this will be your only chance to have physical confrontation time with teachers and TAs.

 ### Teams (coming later)
 * Hold 1: